Howard Kurtz: Career

 After college, Kurtz went to work for the Record in New Jersey.
-He moved to Washington D.C. to work as a reporter for syndicated columnist Jack Anderson.
+He moved to Washington, D.C., to work as a reporter for syndicated columnist Jack Anderson.
 Kurtz left Anderson to join The Washington Star, an afternoon paper.
 When the newspaper closed in 1981, Kurtz was hired at The Washington Post by Bob Woodward, then the Metro editor.
 Kurtz has also written for The New Republic, The Washington Monthly, and New York magazine.

 The Washington Post

 Kurtz joined the staff of The Washington Post in 1981 and left in 2010 (29 years).
 He served there as a national affairs correspondent, New York bureau chief and deputy national editor.
 Kurtz covered the news media between 1990 and 2010 for The Washington Post.

 Reliable Sources on CNN

 From 1998 until 2013, Kurtz served as host of the weekly CNN program Reliable Sources, a cable television program that explores the standards, performance and biases of the media.
 Kurtz led the scrutinizing of the media's fairness and objectivity by questioning journalists of top news organizations, including those at CNN.
 The show premiered in 1992 when it originated as a one-hour special to discuss the media's coverage of the Persian Gulf War.

 Kurtz's 2008 Reliable Sources interview of Kimberly Dozier, a CBS reporter wounded in Iraq, was criticized by several members of the media because Kurtz's wife had been paid as a publicist for Dozier's memoir.
 During the interview, Kurtz praised Dozier and read passages of her book.
+Kurtz had explained his wife's relationship to Dozier during the program, saying "I should mention that my wife has done some promotion work for Kim Dozier’s book.”
+Responding to the controversy, CNN stated “Kurtz discussed the interview in advance with the show’s senior producer, and they agreed to disclose his wife’s working relationship with Ms. Dozier, which is exactly what he did.”